Medium-Term Management Plan

 Sustainability Initiatives

-Based on the 2030 Vision, the Group will achieve sustainable growth and create an environment which permits people to live life to the fullest and demonstrate their creativity, through its business activities.
+Based on the 2030 Vision, the Group is endeavoring to achieve sustainable growth and create an environment which permits people to live life to the fullest and demonstrate their creativity, through its business activities.

-At the same time, we will address social issues and help build a sustainable society.
+At the same time, we are addressing social issues and helping build a sustainable society.

 Crucial issues Theme/direction Major initiatives